jak-pan/super-brainstorm-bot/STATUS.md

   * **Bug Fix (2025-11-09)**: Fixed Notion API compatibility - replaced `databases.query` (not available in v5.3.0) with `client.search()` API.
 Added proper type guards to filter search results to only page objects.
   * **Bug Fix (2025-11-09)**: Fixed hardcoded 'Topic' property requirement - added automatic detection of title property name from database schema.
 Works with any Notion database regardless of property names.
   * **Refactor (2025-11-09)**: Changed to auto-create database with proper schema - service now accepts page ID and automatically creates a database with 'Topic' property if it doesn't exist.
 Removes need for manual database setup.
+  * **Bug Fix (2025-11-09)**: Fixed cached database validation - ensureDatabase now verifies that cached database has Topic property before using it.
+Prevents using databases without correct schema.

 ***